jyutzler/Bridge-Systems/system.md

 ## Defensive Bidding
 ### Suit Overcalls
-Suit overcalls show 8–16 points (double and bid the long suit with a stronger hand).
+Suit overcalls show 8–16 points nonvulnerable and 10-16 points vulnerable (double and bid the long suit with a stronger hand).
+In general an overcall shows 5+ cards but it may show a strong 4 (AKJx) at the one level.
 A reopening bid means much the same as a direct seat bid, but it may be made with about a king less.
 Versus an opening preempt, an overcall is natural.

 The only forcing response is a cuebid of opener’s suit, asking the overcaller about the quality of his overcall: